-Join Jean, Master Gardener and beekeeper, for tips on how to create an eco-friendly environment that pollinators will find irresistible.
+Join Jean, beekeeper, for tips on how to create an eco-friendly environment that pollinators will find irresistible.
 Learn how to identify them, how they work, and ways to help them overwinter in your garden.

 HD 2: Fruit Tree Grafting, $55/person materials fee (hands-on).
-Each participant will receive a knife, grafting tape, would paint and will take home two grafted trees.
+Each participant will receive a knife, grafting tape, wood paint, and will take home two grafted trees.